 Step 1.
 PLAN (the RIGHT way )

 I’ve had this saying drummed into me many times… If you fail to plan, you plan to fail.
 I can certainly testify to this.
-I’ve seen both ends of the stick to this and I’m reminded that if I want 2019 to be a goal-kicking, wave-making kinda year, I gotta plan WELL.
+I’ve seen both ends of the stick to this and I’m reminded that if I want this year to be a goal-kicking, wave-making kinda year, I gotta plan WELL.

 Planning for me takes on 2 main actions.
 The first is ‘Knowing WHERE I want to go’.